So I’ve done my coding in NVivo ... Now what?

 Two of our favourite features of the software are coding and matrix coding queries.
 These allow you to search for patterns across themes, and will also break down nodes according to different demographic or descriptive categories (e.g. what did different age groups say about aspects of the natural environment).
 Both of these techniques may introduce new ideas and relationships that allow you to develop your analysis further or help to structure your write-up.

-If you’re interested in coding and matrix coding queries, our Moving Beyond Coding in NVivo training course covers these functions.
+If you’re interested in coding and matrix coding queries, our NVivo Classifications and Queries training course covers these functions.

 Paint a picture